Updated June 2026

 Building Analysis

-We analyze the association's finances, milestone inspection status, pending assessments, and insurance situation.
-This informs our offer.
+We review available association financial documents, milestone inspection status, pending assessments, and insurance information.
+Those details inform the offer.

 3